karfous/yourC3DFeeder/Support.md

 # 😊 Consider support

-I super happy if I made your life easier.
+I am super happy if I made your life easier with this framework.

 - ☕ [Buy me a coffee](https://coff.ee/jakubkares)
 - ⭐ Star the repository